railwayapp/docs/src/docs/reference/pricing/plans.md

 | **Enterprise** | **64 GB**  | **64 vCPU** | **100 GB**            | **50 GB**          |

 Please note that these are initial values and users on the Pro and Enterprise plans can request limit increases.

+Pro users and above can self-serve to increase their volume up to 250 GB.

 ### Resource Usage Pricing